Hohe Tauern

 Natural Environment Hohe Tauern

-The highest and most famous summit in Austria and the largest glacier areas in the eastern Alps dominate the face of the natural environment, as well as stunning waterfalls, silent mountain lakes and roaring glacial streams.
+The highest and most famous summits in Austria and the largest glacier areas in the eastern Alps dominate the face of the natural environment, as well as stunning waterfalls, silent mountain lakes and roaring glacial streams.

 With its four altitude levels, ranging from valleys at 600 to 700 metres above sea level to the highest level beyond the 3,000 metre mark, the high mountain landscape forms a mosaic of diverse habitats and climatic regions.
 Crossing it is equivalent to a 4,000 km long journey from Central Europe to the Arctic.